At U.S.-Mexico Summit, A New Take On Drug War

 This is what Secretary of State Hillary Clinton said in Mexico City.

-Secretary HILLARY CLINTON (State Department): We know that the demand for drugs drives much of this elicit trade.
+HILLARY CLINTON: We know that the demand for drugs drives much of this elicit trade.
 That guns purchased in the United States, as we saw some of the examples outside, are used to facilitate violence here in Mexico.
 And the United States must and is doing its part to help you and us meet those challenges.

 SIEGEL: Also on yesterday's trip were Defense Secretary Robert Gates and Homeland Security Secretary Janet Napolitano, who joins us now from our office.
 Welcome.